deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

 - [ ] Streamline ingestion and indexing
+      - Speed up the daemon first
+      - Filesystem db access is a likely culprit.
+Consider keeping DBs in memory and writing async
+      - Consider converting create-queue to a multiplex of 1, or switching to multiplex
 - [ ] Don't delete `lastKey` when restarting import from "completed" state (library-import-on-write)

 ## Next actions